Salsa Soul Sisters: History

 The group was active in protests, demonstrations, and community organizing in New York City, and organization leaders frequently invited speakers to their events, including Betty Powell, Audre Lorde, Pat Parker, Jewelle Gomez, and Barbara Smith.
-Through their activism and advocacy work, members risked their lives and livelihoods; it was common for queer women to be fired or socially ostracized for openly demonstrating and identifying as queer.

-Throughout its 19 year existence, the group's membership grew to 200 women of all ages, identities and backgrounds.
-In 1993, the group split into two separate organizations, the African Ancestral Lesbians United for Societal Change (for African diaspora lesbians) and Las Buenas Amigas, or The Good Friends, for Latina lesbians.
+Throughout its 19-year existence, the group's membership grew to 200 women of all ages, identities, and backgrounds.
+In 1993, the group split into two separate organizations, the African Ancestral Lesbians United for Societal Change (for African-diaspora lesbians) and Las Buenas Amigas, or The Good Friends, for Latina lesbians.

-The group's impact spans decades and generations, and Salsa Soul Sisters continues to be recognized as a historically significant and successful community of LGBTQ activists who paved the way for many queer women of color.
-In November 2019, the Center for Women's History at the New York Historical Society Museum and Library celebrated Salsa Soul Sisters with a panel featuring Cassandra Grant, Imani Rashid, Roberta Oloyade Stokes, and Shawn(ta) Smith-Cruz, who discussed the organization's history, victories, and on-going struggles.
-At the event, ceremony speaker and First Lady of the City of New York Chirlane McCray shared her experience as a Salsa Soul Sister member, stating:
+Salsa Soul Sisters continues to be recognized as a historically significant community of LGBTQ activists who paved the way for many queer women of color.
+In November 2019, the Center for Women's History at the New York Historical celebrated Salsa Soul Sisters with a panel featuring Cassandra Grant, Imani Rashid, Roberta Oloyade Stokes, and Shawn(ta) Smith-Cruz, who discussed the organization's history and victories as well as ongoing struggles.
+At the event, speaker and First Lady of New York City Chirlane McCray shared her experience as a Salsa Soul Sister member.

-"The Sisters were so beautiful, and there were so many of them...these Sisters, they became family for me...my first New York family, and they fed my soul, they helped me see and navigate the world...We protected each other from a world that just refused to see us, let alone embrace us."